Cowboy Wrestling Captures 26-9 Road Win Over Northern Colorado, Concludes Regular Season With 11-4 Dual Record

 On the football field, Breckenridge was a running back and earned All-Conference and All-State honors during his senior season.
 He was also named All-Conference as a junior while helping his team finish 10-2 and second in the state.
 He earned four letters in wrestling, three in football and one in soccer.

 Personal: Breckenridge was born in Clearfield, Utah, and he is the son of Bruce and Somrney Breckenridge.
-He has three siblings, and studies kinesiology and health promotion.
+He has three siblings.
+He is pursuing a degree in kinesiology and health promotion at UW.